1977 Coachman Cadet Renovation

 What Was Done

-This trailer falls into the category of; quick flip.
+This vintage trailer falls into the category of; quick flip.
 I would do so much more with it if I had the time, but life is cray!
 We decided to fix the major issues, seal out leaks, clean out filth, get rid of the smell, and make it look 100 times better than it did, on a small budget.

 Here’s what we did: